-- The function returns after the request has been processed when synchronous mode is active (see http\async).
-Otherwise, using asynchronous mode, the function returns immediately after having sent the request and the model is notified about the completion of the operation by an event of class EVENT\HTTPEND.
+- The function returns after the request has been processed when synchronous mode is active (see http_async).
+Otherwise, using asynchronous mode, the function returns immediately after having sent the request and the model is notified about the completion of the operation by an event of class EVENT_HTTPEND.
 In this mode the result file result must be a physical file (although drivers "tmp:" and "null:" can still be used). - 2.
 When building a query it is important to encode data to be sent using urlencode - 3.
 By default the header "Accept-Encoding: gzip" is inserted into the request and the result data is automatically decompressed if the server supports compression.
 This behaviour is disabled if this optional header is already specified (e.g. the parameter xhdr includes "Accept-Encoding: identity"). - 4.
-When cookie management is enabled (see http\cookies) an additional header "Cookie:" is inserted into the request if the cookie store contains compatible cookies.
-This behaviour is disabled if this optional header is already specified via the parameter xhdr.
+When cookie management is enabled (see http_cookies) an additional header "Cookie:" is inserted into the request if the cookie store contains compatible cookies.
+This behaviour is disabled if this optional header is already specified via the parameter xhdr. - 5.
+An IO error will be raised if the destination file cannot be accessed.

-httppost, httpput, httpdel, httphead, urlencode, httpcancel.
+httppost, httpput, httppatch, httpdel, httphead, urlencode, httpcancel.